-I believe the abuse I suffered at home triggered my Depression.
-The abuse came first in 1991, and I was diagnosed with Depression in 1998.
+I believe the abuse I suffered at home triggered my depression.
+The domestic abuse would have happened because of who I married.
+But maybe the depression didn’t have to happen.
 I probably would have been diagnosed earlier if I didn’t go along with my husband’s idea that the only thing wrong with me was that I was a spoiled brat.

-Over the past 14 years I’ve been on and off anti-depressants always thinking that I didn’t need the medication to be “normal” – I felt that having this mental disorder was something to hide – a shameful secret that I could overcome if I were stronger, smarter, or a better person (feelings reinforced my my husband who hated my “happy pills”).
+To treat depression, I’ve opted for anti-depressants and therapy when I could get it.
+I didn’t make therapy a priority; I wish I had.
+I’ve visited a few therapists at different times, and I’ve been on and off anti-depressants for many years.
+I thought that I shouldn’t need the medication to be normal, but every time I stopped the meds, I fell into depression.
+I felt that having this mood disorder was something to hide – a shameful secret that I could overcome if I were stronger, smarter, or a better person (feelings reinforced my my ex-husband who scornfully called my medications “happy pills”).

-Now I realize that Depression and its symptoms are not my fault.
-Depression is my brain’s misguided chemical reaction to stress within the unique confines of my genetics and environment.
-Try as I might, I can’t control what my brain chemicals do (or neglect to do), but I can work with my brain to ease the pain of Depression.
+Now I realize that depression and its symptoms are not my fault.
+Depression is my brain’s misguided chemical reaction within the unique confines of my genetics and environment.
+Try as I might, I can’t control what my brain chemicals do (or neglect to do), but I can work with my brain to ease the pain of depression.